hamster-smart/lightweight_feedback_bot/README.md

 # lightweight_feedback_bot

 A minimal Telegram feedback bot.
-Users send messages — the admin receives them and replies directly in Telegram.
-No external services, no database server required.
+Users send messages — the admin receives them with a reply button and can respond directly from Telegram.
+No external services required.

 ---

 ## How it works

-1. User sends any text message to the bot
+1. User sends a message to the bot
-2. Bot forwards it to the admin with the user's name and ID
+2. Bot forwards it to the admin with an inline **Reply** button
-3. Admin replies to that forwarded message
+3. Admin clicks Reply, types a response
 4. Bot delivers the reply back to the original user

+Rate limiting and link filtering are handled by `security.py`.

 ---